 The lease vacancy rate for the Properties at Practical Completion of ATO Dandenong is expected to be nil.
 The vacancy rate represents the portion of the Properties which is not subject to a lease or an agreement for lease.
 It should be noted that ATO Dandenong will not be occupied until after Practical Completion.

 Tenant

-Once ATO Dadenong reaches Practical Completion, the Trusts five largest tenants (by percentage of gross income) will be:
+Once ATO Dandenong reaches Practical Completion, the Trust’s five largest tenants (by percentage of gross income) will be: